Legrandin/pycryptodome/README.rst

    In this case, all modules are installed under the ``Cryptodome`` package.
    PyCrypto and PyCryptodome can coexist.

-For faster public key operations, you should have `GMP`_ installed in your system (except on Windows, as the wheel on PyPi already comes bundled with the equivalent `MPIR`_ library).
+For faster public key operations in Unix, you should install `GMP`_ in your system.

 PyCryptodome is a fork of PyCrypto.
 It brings the following enhancements with respect to the last official version of PyCrypto (2.6.1):